 According to CDC report,

-- 1 out of every 7 teenager have at least one decayed tooth.
+- 1 out of every 7 teenagers has at least one decayed tooth.

-- Children from poor families have twice the number of tooth decaying cases than the children of rich families.
+- Children from poor families have twice the number of tooth decay cases as the children of rich families.

-So, dental hygienic practices can greatly increase children productivity, helping them to perform better in their studies.
+So, dental hygienic practices can greatly increase children’s productivity, helping them to perform better in their studies.

-Mouth ulcer contains sores inside of the mouth, in the gum tissues and under the lips.
-Sometimes, these ulcers form on the mucous membrane of mouth leading to oral cancer.
-Dental hygienic practices prevent formation of these mouth ulcers.
-Using a best mouthwash can help reducing the plaque and kill germs for 12 hours.
-So, practicing dental hygiene is the important way to prevent mouth ulcers.
+Mouth ulcers are sores in the mouth, in the gum tissues, and under the lips.
+Sometimes, these ulcers form on the mucous membrane of the mouth leading to oral cancer.
+Dental hygienic practices prevent the formation of these mouth ulcers.
+Using the best mouthwash can help to reduce plaque and kill germs for 12 hours.
+So, practicing dental hygiene is an important way to prevent mouth ulcers.

 Dental hygiene is the most important part of oral hygiene.
-Our teeth are the first area, that comes in contact with environment.
+Our teeth are the first area that comes in contact with the environment.
 So make sure to practice good oral hygiene and dental hygiene.